zlhuang08/Identity_Preserving_NST/REPORT.md

 - **1-20%**: Effective (provides useful gradient signal)
 - **> 50%**: Dominates (overfits to proxy, conflicts with other objectives)

-This explains the entire U-curve phenomenon and provides actionable guidance for multi-objective optimization in deep learning.
+This explains Pareto optimality in multi-objective optimization and provides actionable guidance for deep learning practitioners.

 ### Implications for Multi-Task Learning